Austin Reaves NBA Playoffs Player Props: Lakers vs. Grizzlies

 Austin Reaves Insights vs. the Grizzlies

-- This season, Austin Reaves has made 4.0 shots per game, which adds up to 7.4% of his team's total makes.
+- Reaves has taken 7.7 shots per game this season and made 4.0 per game, which account for 6.7% and 7.4%, respectively, of his team's total.

-- He's put up 3.4 threes per game, or 8.4% of his team's shots from beyond the arc this season.
+- Reaves is averaging 3.4 three-point field goal attempts per game this season, which is 8.4% of his team's shots from beyond the arc.

 - Reaves' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Grizzlies are one of the league's fastest, ranking sixth with 104.1 possessions per contest.

-- The Grizzlies allow 113 points per game, 11th-ranked in the league.
+- The Grizzlies are the 11th-best defensive squad in the NBA, conceding 113 points per game.

-- On the glass, the Grizzlies have conceded 44.4 rebounds per game, which puts them 21st in the NBA.
+- Conceding 44.4 rebounds per game, the Grizzlies are the 21st-ranked squad in the league.

-- The Grizzlies concede 26.4 assists per game, 26th-ranked in the NBA.
+- The Grizzlies allow 26.4 assists per game, 26th-ranked in the NBA.

-- In terms of 3-pointers, the Grizzlies are 25th in the league, giving up 13 makes per game.
+- The Grizzlies are the 25th-ranked team in the league at allowing threes, giving up 13 made 3-pointers per game.

 Austin Reaves vs. the Grizzlies